cnabio/cnab-spec/101-bundle-json.md

     - `not`: Output validation requiring that the resulting value NOT match the specified schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `oneOf`: Output validation requiring that the resulting value match ONE of the specified schemas.
 MUST be a non-empty array of JSON schemas.
 (OPTIONAL)
     - `path`: The fully qualified path to a file that will be created (REQUIRED)
-    - `patternProperties`: The set of matching properties and schemas for their values included in an object type parameter.
+    - `patternProperties`: The set of matching properties and schemas for their values included in an object type output.
 MUST be an object where each named property is a regular expression with a JSON schema as the value.
 (OPTIONAL)
     - `pattern`: Output validation requiring that the resulting string match the regular expression specified.
 MUST be a string representation of a valid ECMA 262 regular expression.
 (OPTIONAL)
-    - `properties`: The set of named properties and schemas for their values included in an object type parameter.
+    - `properties`: The set of named properties and schemas for their values included in an object type output.
 MUST be an object where each named property contains a JSON schema.
 (OPTIONAL)
     - `propertyNames`: Output validation requiring that each property name in an object match the specified schema.
 MUST be a JSON schema.
 (OPTIONAL)
     - `sensitive`: Indicates that a runtime should treat the output as a sensitive value.
 Defaults to false (OPTIONAL)
     - `then`: Output validation requiring that the resulting value match the specified schema.
 Only matches if the resulting value matches the schema provided in the `if` property.
 MUST be a JSON schema.
 (OPTIONAL)